yoheinakajima/mindgraph/readme.md

 ### Utilizing Signals

 Signals are emitted for entity lifecycle events, providing hooks for extending functionality or syncing with other systems.

+## Database Integration and Usage
+MindGraph supports flexible database integration to enhance its data storage and retrieval capabilities.
+Out of the box, MindGraph includes support for an in-memory database and a more robust, cloud-based option, NexusDB.
+This flexibility allows for easy adaptation to different deployment environments and use cases.

+### Supported Databases
+- InMemoryDatabase: A simple, in-memory graph data structure for quick prototyping and testing.
+Not recommended for production use due to its non-persistent nature.
+- NexusDB: An all-in-one cloud database designed for storing graphs, tables, documents, files, vectors, and more.
+Offers a shared knowledge graph for comprehensive data management and analysis.
+Configuring the Database

+Database integration is controlled through the DATABASE_TYPE environment variable.
+To select a database, set this variable to either memory for the in-memory database or nexusdb for NexusDB integration.

+### Adding New Database Integrations
+To integrate a new database system into MindGraph:

+1) Implement the Database Integration: Create a new Python module under app/integrations/database following the abstract base class DatabaseIntegration defined in base.py.
+Your implementation should provide concrete methods for all abstract methods in the base class.

+2) Register Your Integration: Modify the database type detection logic in app/integrations/database/__init__.py to include your new database type.
+This involves adding an additional elif statement to check for your database's type and set the CurrentDBIntegration accordingly.

+3) Configure Environment Variables: If your integration requires custom environment variables (e.g., for connection strings, authentication), ensure they are documented and set properly in the environment where MindGraph is deployed.

+### Schema Management
+For databases requiring schema definitions (like NexusDB), include a schema management strategy within your integration module.
+This may involve checking and updating the database schema on startup to ensure compatibility with the current version of MindGraph.

 ## Example Command